travetto/travetto/module/auth/README.md

 travetto: Auth
 ===

+**NOTE** WIP, auth is being rewritten from `passport` to a simpler set of code.

-This module provides general authentication/security handling, with support for express via some key decorators for .
-For example:
+This module provides general authentication/security handling.
+This handles standard patterns for login, registration, permission checking,

   - `@Authenticated` for when a user is logged in
   - `@Unauthenticated` for when a user is logged out